BUAA-Grouping/JianMu/README.md

 # TeamUs
-a web application for teaming
+a web application for teaming.